H. Cegielski – Poznań

 H. Cegielski – Poznań S.A. is a Polish manufacturing company from the city of Poznań.
 The company is locally known as Ceglorz, and since 1923 has also used the HCP symbol.
 After the fall of communism, Cegielski became a joint stock company.
 Currently it has several international certificates (ISO 9001, ISO 14001).
 In 1994 it received a Golden Medal during the Poznań International Fair.

+HCP is part of Polska Grupa Zbrojeniowa SA.

 History

 The company was founded by Hipolit Cegielski in 1846 in Poznań.
 It grew from a small workshop in the Hotel Bazar to a large factory, first fixing and later building agricultural mechanical tools and vehicles, steam tractors, steam locomotives and railroad cars, trams and military equipment.
 In 1869 the company was already producing its own steam engines and had over 300 workers.

 In 1880 Hipolit's son, Stefan Cegielski, renamed the company to "Factory of Agricultural Machines and Equipment H. Cegielski in Poznań" (Fabryka Machin i Urządzeń Rolniczych H. Cegielski w Poznaniu).
 In 1889 it was transformed from a family business into a privately held company and the name changed to "H. Cegielski Stock Company in Poznań" (H. Cegielski Towarzystwo Akcyjne w Poznaniu).
-The company was constantly growing, employing 490 people in 1917, 990 in 1920 and over 5000 in 1923, although the Great Crisis forced it to downsize and slow production.
+The company was constantly growing, employing 490 people in 1917, 990 in 1920 and over 5000 in 1923, although the Great Depression forced it to downsize and slow production.
 In the late 1930s the company also branched into producing military equipment (artillery guns and anti-aircraft search lights).

 During the Second World War the company was confiscated and turned over to Deutsche Waffen und Munitionsfabriken and Cegielski's factories were used to produce various equipment for the German war machine.